illinoistech-itm/jhajek/itmt-430/team-roles/Readme.md

 ## Project Base Requirements

+We are recommending [Python Flask](https://flask.palletsprojects.com/en/stable/ "webpage for Python Flask") or a JavaScript framework such as [Vue.js](https://vuejs.org/ "webpage for Vue Framework") or [Next.js](https://nextjs.org/ "webpage for Next.js framework").
 Each Project will have additional specific details to be delivered once the exact project subject is determined.
-But in this case we are going to disallow non-frameworked PHP and Google Firebase based applications.
+In this class we are not allowing non-frameworked PHP or Google Firebase or Vercel based applications.
 Note some of the requirements below span across multiple categories.
-Also each team will create a three-tier application
+Also each team will create a three-tier application using our on prem [Min.io](https://www.min.io/ "webpage for min.io") S3 Object storage.

 * First Tier
   * Load-Balancer